QuantEcon/python-lecture-sandpit.myst/lectures/back_prop.md

-## Choice of training set
+## Training set

-The training set amounts to a choice of measure $\mu$ in the above  formulation of our  function approximation problem as a minimization problem.
+Choosing a  training set amounts to a choice of measure $\mu$ in the above  formulation of our  function approximation problem as a minimization problem.

-In this spirit, below  we  use a uniform grid of, say, 50 or 200 or $\ldots$,  points.
+In this spirit,  we shall use a uniform grid of, say, 50 or 200 or $\ldots$,  points.

-There are many possible routes for solving the minimization  problem posed above:
+There are many possible approaches solving the minimization  problem posed above:

 * batch gradient descent in which you use an average gradient over the training set

 * stochastic gradient descent in which you sample points randomly and use individual gradients

-* or something in-between (so-called "mini-batch gradient descent")
+* something in-between (so-called "mini-batch gradient descent")

 The update rule described above  corresponds to a stochastic gradient descent algorithm